Dating Websites – Their Fundamental Flaw

 In a technological age, dating websites are a great resource for finding a prospective partner.

-In many regards they have become the primary means of engaging in a new relationship.
-And, it has to be said, there are distinct advantages to using a dating site as opposed to some of the traditional meeting grounds, such as the local pub or night-club.
+In many respects, they have become the primary means of entering into a new relationship.
+And, it has to be said, there are distinct advantages to using a dating site rather than some traditional meeting places, such as the local pub or nightclub.
 In the past, you were more often than not attracted to somebody by their looks; you then started chatting with them, perhaps asking them out as you sought to find out more about them to see if you had anything in common and to ascertain what sort of person they were.

 And this only occurred if you were confident enough to approach someone new.
-How many relationships failed to materialise because a person was too shy or feared rejection or worried about what others might say or think?
+How many relationships failed to materialise because a person was too shy, feared rejection, or worried about what others might say or think?

-Theoretically, dating websites are also a far more effective means of establishing successful new relationships.
+Theoretically, dating websites are also a far more effective way to establish successful new relationships.
 There is some logic and application that goes into the match-making process.

 And then you have various filters available to you – ruling in or ruling out specific things.
 Do they already have children?
 Do they smoke?
 How far away do they live?
 How old are they?

-You can narrow down your target group so your chances of success become much higher.
-Not only that, you can also be chatting up numerous potentials at the same time.
-These two increased factors – specificity and level of activity – means success should be much more attainable.
+You can narrow your target group to increase your chances of success.
+Not only that, but you can also be chatting up numerous potentials at the same time.
+These two increased factors – specificity and level of activity – mean success should be much more attainable.

-It seems that online dating is not only the accepted way of establishing a relationship with a prospective partner but it is also increasingly seen as the best way of doing so.
+It seems that online dating is not only the accepted way to establish a relationship with a prospective partner, but is also increasingly seen as the best way to do so.

-And yet there is a fundamental issue with online dating which, paradoxically, arises from its very strength….it’s too easy.
-By facilitating the process to the extent that they have, dating organisations are at risk of turning it into a game – Find Your Perfect Partner.
+And yet there is a fundamental issue with online dating that, paradoxically, arises from its very strength… It’s too easy.
+By facilitating the process to the extent they have, dating organisations risk turning it into a game – Find Your Perfect Partner.

 Being on a dating site can be like being in a sweet shop.
 All the goods are laid out in front of you.
 They’re there for you to choose.
 And so you make a selection.
 But then what?